devopserio/bedrock-flask-quickstart/README.md

 1. Go to the AWS IAM console.
 2. Create a new policy by navigating to "Policies" and clicking "Create policy".
 3. In the JSON tab, paste the above policy.
-4. Review and create the policy, giving it a name like "OpenAIFlaskQuickstartPolicy".
+4. Review and create the policy, giving it a name like "BedrockFlaskQuickstartPolicy".
 5. Attach this policy to the IAM user or role you're using for this quickstart.

 **Note**: This is a broad policy for demonstration purposes.
 In a production environment, you should follow the principle of least privilege and grant only the specific permissions needed for your use case.